 The health and wellbeing of our faculty is of utmost priority.
-We recognize the abrupt transition to remote instruction has been difficult and that universal social distancing measures have drastically altered our social lives.
+We recognize the transition to remote instruction has been difficult and that physical distancing measures have drastically altered our social lives.
 Visit the Health and Wellbeing page for information on preventative measures, resources on managing stress, anxiety, and fear; and more.

 School- and Department-Specific Resources